kcudding/ecotheory.github.io/teach/IPM-construction.md

 ### From life cycle to model

-IPM are data-driven (Ellner et al., 2016), so an essential step of building an IPM is to translate population census data into the vital rates in the kernel.
+An essential step of building an IPM is to translate population census data into the vital rates in the kernel.

 #### Population census

 First, we introduce two different census methods:

 - _Pre-reproductive census_: Census takes place before reproduction.
-This is common in plants, as the size of offsprings are hard to collect before germination of seeds and growth to noticeable small plants.
+This is common in plants, as the size of offsprings are hard to collect before growth to noticeable small individuals.

 ![](pre-repro.jpg){width=70%}

 - _Post-reproductive census_: Census takes place after reproduction.
-This is more common in animals, when we can easily distinguish newborns from adults.
+This is more common in animals, when we can easily distinguish newborns from adults and measure their sizes.

 ![](post-repro.jpg){width=70%}